EnterpriseDB/repmgr/README.md

   server.

 > *NOTE*: Barman support is automatically enabled if `barman_server`
 > is set.
-Normally this is a good practice; however, the command line
+Normally it is a good practice to use Barman, for instance
+> when fetching a base backup while cloning a standby; in any case,
-> option `--without-barman` can be used to disable it.
+> Barman mode can be disabled using the `--without-barman` command
+> line option.

 > *NOTE*: if you have a non-default SSH configuration on the Barman
 > server, e.g. using a port other than 22, then you can set those